IntelliJ IDEA Configuration for java-tron¶

 1.8, consistent with the Project SDK.

-Important Note: The Project SDK and Gradle JVM settings must match and both be set to Oracle JDK 1.8.
+Important Note: The Project SDK and Gradle JVM settings must match and both be set to Oracle JDK 8(Consistent with version 1.8 shown in the figure, the difference between 1.8 and 8 is only in the naming convention.
+In the java-tron documentation, it is uniformly designated as 8 unless otherwise specified).
 Otherwise, you may encounter unexpected errors during the build process.

 Getting and Compiling the Source Code¶